PULP ARTISTS

 (1906 - 1982)

 The artist's father had first been married to Ida Levy, who was born in Germany in 1869.
 They married in 1897 but she died in 1899 after the birth of their second child.
-In 1902 Adolph Berger married his second wife Sophie (Sonya).
+In 1902 Adolph Berger married his second wife Sophie "Sonya" Berger.
 She gave birth to Josef in 1903, Rae in 1904, and Julius David in 1906.

-In 1920 David Berger began to study art classes in Denver, while his older brother Josef moved to Kansas City to attend college at the University of Missouri School of Journalism.
+In 1920 Julius David Berger began to study art classes in Denver, while his older brother Josef moved to Kansas City to attend college at the University of Missouri School of Journalism.

-By 1930 at the age of twenty-three David Berger had opened an art studio and begun to work for a New York newspaper, where his older brother was employed as a journalist.
-That same year his father died in a tragic elevator accident in their apartment building.
+By 1930, at the age of twenty-four, he had opened an art studio at 982 East 165th Street and begun to work under the name "David Berger" for a New York newspaper, where his older brother was employed as a journalist.

 David Berger's first freelance assignments were book covers and interior pen & ink illustrations for books published in New York, such as Thirteen Women in 1932 and The Mystery of the Fiddling Cracksman in 1934.